ds300/derivablejs/README.md

 When writing client-side JavaScript it is often convenient to keep our application state in disparate little mutable chunks.
 We rightfully organize these chunks such that they correspond to distinct responsibilities, and then we invent magic frameworkey gubbins to keep them in sync with our views.
 Think Angular Scopes, Ember Models, Knockout View Models, etc. This seems like a wonderful idea, and it certainly beats having [God objects](https://en.wikipedia.org/wiki/God_object) manually bound to the DOM with pure jQuery and `id` attributes\*.

 And but still one question remains particularly irksome: how do we keep those chunks in sync with each other?
 Their responsibilities may be distinct, but true independence is rare.
 Modern MV[*whatever*] frameworks don't seem to have a compelling solution for this and we tend to propagate state changes manually with events and callbacks.
-This is a complex and fragile way to go about things, especially for sophisticated applications that grow over time; it becomes increasingly difficult to modify or add new features to a system without affecting other parts of it as a bizarre artifact of how state changes are imperatively propagated.
-The kinds of bugs that result from mismanaging state propagation can also be particularly hard to reproduce and, therefore, to diagnose and fix.
+This is a complex and fragile way to go about things, especially for sophisticated applications that grow over time; it becomes increasingly difficult to modify or add new features to a system without affecting other parts of it as a bizarre artefact of how state changes are imperatively propagated.
+The kinds of bugs that result from mismanaging state propagation can also be very hard to reproduce and, therefore, very hard to diagnose and fix.

 Wouldn't it be nice if you never had to worry about that kind of tedious mess again?
 How much do you think it would be worth?